hasura/graphql-engine/docs/graphql/manual/schema/data-validation.rst

   DECLARE active_author BOOLEAN;
   BEGIN
   SELECT author.is_active INTO active_author FROM "authors" author WHERE author.id = NEW."author_id";
-  IF active_author != TRUE THEN
+  IF active_author != 't' THEN
       RAISE EXCEPTION 'Author must be active';
   END IF;
   RETURN NEW;
   END;
   $BODY$ LANGUAGE plpgsql;

-Then we'll add a `Postgres trigger <https://www.postgresql.org/docs/9.1/sql-createtrigger.html>`__ that is called every time an article is inserted or updated.
+Then we add a `Postgres trigger <https://www.postgresql.org/docs/9.1/sql-createtrigger.html>`__ that is called every time an article is inserted or updated.

 .. code-block:: plpgsql

   CREATE TRIGGER insert_article BEFORE INSERT OR UPDATE ON "articles" FOR EACH ROW EXECUTE PROCEDURE check_author_active();

-If we're trying to insert an article for an author where ``is_active`` is ``false``, we'll get the following error:
+If someone now tries to insert an article for an author where ``is_active`` is ``false``, the following error is thrown:

-``Error``
+``Insert failed! unexpected : Author must be active``

 .. note::

-  If you run the above SQL statements from the SQL tab in the Hasura console, make sure that the ``Track this`` box is not checked, since these statements should go into Postgres directly and should not be tracked by Hasura.
+  If you run the above SQL statements from the SQL tab in the Hasura console, make sure that the ``Track this`` box is **not** checked, since these statements should go into Postgres directly and should not be tracked by Hasura.

 Complex data validation: actions
 --------------------------------